 What is a Pole Barn Home?

 For example, pole barn homes are commonplace in areas like Indiana, Kentucky and Illinois.
 Particularly, they are often built on the homestead land.
-This allowed adult children to live nearby and help run the farm.
-At the same time, pole barn homes are popping up everywhere as an alternative to traditional houses.
+This allows adult children to live nearby and help run the farm.
+At the same time, these homes are popping up everywhere as an alternative to traditional houses.
 They are becoming very popular in the state of Texas.

 Types of Pole Barn Houses

-Pole barn houses come in a variety of shapes, sizes and styles to suit any taste and lifestyle.
-And, you can choose from 3 distinct types of pole barn houses.
+These houses come in a variety of shapes, sizes and styles to suit any taste and lifestyle.
+And, you can choose from 3 distinct types.

 Post and Beam Barn Homes

 Post and beam barn homes are a type of construction that utilizes interlocking, heavy wood beams for structural support.
 Chiefly, the structural beams and posts shift weight to the foundation of the home.
 As a result, this type of structural foundation negates the necessity for interior walls as a support system for the home.
 Additionally, the exposed beams become a beautiful visual part of the home’s decor.

 Metal and steel barn homes are constructed using metal frames that are attached to a concrete slab.
 Additionally, trusses, walls and the roof are constructed from metal as well.
 Much of the metal parts are prefabricated.
 As a result, metal barn houses are faster to build, cost less than post and beam construction and are easier to maintain.
 These type of metal-framed homes have become known as Barndominiums, which we extensively cover in this ultimate barndominium 101 guide – have a look.